bradbell/xrst/sphinx/test_out/user_guide.rst

 #.
 Each section has its own contents tree, for its headings, that is
     separate from the contents tree for the sections.
 This makes it easy to move sections to different places in the sections contents tree.
 #.
-Enables documentation in the comments for source code
+Facilitates documentation in the source code comments
     when multiple computer languages are used by one package;
     e.g., see :ref:`comment_ch_cmd` .
 #.
 Allows the documentation for one section to span multiple locations
     in the source code; see :ref:`suspend_cmd`.
 #.
 Allows for multiple sections (rst output files) to be specified by one
     input file.
-In addition, one section can be the parent for the other sections in a file; see :ref:`begin_cmd` .
+In addition, one section can be the parent for the other sections in the same file; see :ref:`begin_cmd` .
 #.
 Allows one to build subsets of the documentation; e.g., user, developer,
     examples.
 In addition, sections for different subsets can be in the same input file; see :ref:`run_xrst@group_list`.
 #.
 Automatic generates the contents tree from the specification
     of which files are included; see :ref:`child_cmd`.
-    Generates a jump table to the headings tree for each section so that the navigation bar need not include this information.
+    Also generates a jump table to the headings tree for each section so that the navigation bar need not include this information.
 #.
 Includes a configurable spell checker; see
     :ref:`spell_cmd` and :ref:`run_xrst@sphinx_dir@spelling` .